bihor/fp_masterquiz/Documentation/User/Index.rst

 .. tip::

    If you have a quiz with more than 10 questions, the backend will be very slow.
 To avoid this, create a quiz with nearly empty questions.
    Finally edit every question individually.
-Second posibility: go to the backend module and click on "Show quiz properties".
+   Second possibility: go to the backend module and click on "Show quiz properties".
    There you could add questions to a quiz after you have created questions first.
+   Third possibility: you can use the "Extended view" ("Erweitere Ansicht") in the list view.
+There you could edit every field of a quiz after you have created the whole quiz/poll.
+See screenshot below.

 This screenshots shows you a quiz in the list view and some FlexForm-settings of the plugin.